20 Years of Change in the Oregon Wine Industry

 - Tannat, 2008

 - Touriga Nacional, 2012

 Had these Abacela wines not been varietally correct and well made primacy in bottling would have had little meaning and their novelty would not have impacted the region.
 But these wines had excellent quality and Abacela became well known for its many Gold, Platinum and 90 plus point wines.
 In fact, Abacela’s 2005 South Face reserve Syrah scored 95 points in the Enthusiast Magazine and it remains today the highest rated wine ever grown and produced in Southern Oregon.

-It is interesting to consider that if Earl and Hilda had chosen a flat property with a single soil type much of what they have accomplished would have NOT been impossible.
+It is interesting to consider that if Earl and Hilda had chosen a flat property with a single soil type much of what they have accomplished would NOT have been possible.